breedlovedesign/rma-reportcards/working_git_reference.md

 git rm
 git mv

-if a new file is created
-git add <path/to/file>
+if a new file is created OR CHANGED git add <path/to/file>

 Commit changes to whatever branch you are on to the local repository.